awsdocs/aws-doc-sdk-examples/.kotlin_alpha/usecases/subpub_app/Readme.md

      }
 ```
 ### Create the CSS File
 This application uses a CSS file named **styles.css** file that is used for the menu.
+Place this file in the resources\public\css folder.

 ```css
   body>header {